Awesomej26/Awesomej26.github.io/_posts/2018-09-11-Introduction-to-IT.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I learnt by using the booklet and although we had partners, we worked quite independently.</td>
+    <td>I learnt by using the booklet and my partner and I worked great as a team and got all the coding done efficiently.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>